felipe-lemos-costa/Walmart_Sales_Prediction_Model/README.md

 4. Here, I generate a correlation matrix of the dataset’s features to analyze the relationships between variables before applying machine learning
 ![4_correlation_matrix](images/4_correlation_matrix.jpg)

 5. Here, I calculate the WMAE, which stands for Weighted Mean Absolute Error.
 It’s an evaluation metric used to measure the accuracy of predictions while assigning more weight to certain errors — in this case, likely the errors during holidays or peak periods.
 I tested three different models and compared their WMAE values.
-The third model achieved the best performance, as it had the lowest WMAE, indicating more accurate and reliable predictions.
+The third model achieved the best performance, as it had the lowest WMAE.
 ![5_WMAE](images/5_WMAE.jpg)

 # Technologies Used